 International criminal records searches are performed where applicable.

 A search covering sanctions, disciplinary and administrative actions taken by hundreds of federal and state healthcare regulatory authorities, including FDA, NIH, GSA, OFAC, terrorist watch lists and more.

-Upon your initial, conditional acceptance by a participating program, Certiphi Screening, Inc. sends an email to the preferred email address you entered in your PharmGrad application.
+Once you accept an offer of admission from a participating program, Certiphi Screening, Inc. sends an email to the preferred email address you entered in your PharmGrad application.
 This email will provide you with access to a secure, online form via which you will provide basic identifying information and consent for this report to be procured.
 Your consent serves for all programs.
-You will not be asked to provide consent upon receiving additional, conditional acceptance offers by participating programs.
+You will not be asked to provide consent upon receiving additional offers of admission from participating programs.
 You will be charged a $72.70 fee by Certiphi Screening, Inc.